 Are there any special arrangements facilitating insolvency proceedings for SMEs?

-These liquidation proceedings as described above are all designed for Small and Medium Enterprises (SMEs) because in Malta 99.9% of our companies are considered as SMEs.
+These liquidation proceedings as described below are all designed for Small and Medium Enterprises (SMEs) because in Malta 99.9% of our companies are considered as SMEs.

 What are the main insolvency procedures for voluntary and compulsory liquidations?